Application: Thursday, August 15

-Due to the ongoing public health crisis, MCLA is waiving the SAT/ACT testing requirement for applicants for fall 2021 and fall 2022, and we will be piloting a test-blind (test-free) policy for fall 2021 applicants.
-We do not want students to worry about sitting for the tests when it is unsafe for them to do so.
-In addition, national and institutional data point to high school work being indicative of student success in college and a more equitable means of assessment.
+MCLA is piloting a test-blind (test-free) policy for fall 2023 applicants.
+National and institutional data point to high school work being indicative of student success in college and a more equitable means of assessment.
 Additionally, as an institution we have a staunch commitment to diversity, equity, and inclusion and the use of SAT/ACT scores in admission decisions is posing a significant barrier in carrying out that tenet of our mission.

 The MCLA Office of Admission will continue to require only high school transcripts, letters of recommendation, and personal statements to review first year applicants.
 As always, students can submit additional materials, such as portfolios and supplemental essays.
 We will rarely ask for additional documents.
 Our goal is to learn more about our applicants, outside of test scores, in an effort to enroll students who are prepared for and eager to engage in education and experiences that will elevate them as a whole individual, a leader, and a communicator, fully empowered to make their impression on the world.
 The MCLA Admission Committee will thoroughly review first year applicants using, but not limited to, the following criteria:

 This policy will go into effect for all applicants, including U.S. citizens and international